embedly/embedly-node/README.rst

   npm test

-Some tests will fail due to missing pro key.
+Some tests will fail due to missing api key.
 Set the EMBEDLY_KEY environmental variable with your key to get them to pass::

   EMBEDLY_KEY=xxxxxxxxxxxxx npm test